top of page

 Different Types of Color Blindness 2022 | A Simple Explanation

-After passing a colorblind test your result would be a strange medical name that most probably you never heard of that in your entire life.
+The results of colorblind tests are usually complicated terms that not everyone can understand.
 We can all agree that medical terms and names are complicated, often derived from Greek or Latin and we need some help to understand them well.
 In this article, you can easily understand everything about different types of color blindness.

 The terminology of the "colorblind" word can be misleading.
 Most colorblind people can see many colors but not as broad as others.
 It is extremely rare to see in black and white.